cpshah1507/Buy-Sell-Rent/README.md

 # Buy-Sell-Rent-Portal
-Portal for Buy,Sell and Rent an item within organization using Ruby on Rails
+Portal for Buy,Sell and Rent items within organization using Ruby on Rails